-Where to Give Passing Signal
+4. Where to Give Passing Signal

-- Entering pass zone with car right behind (duh) - Middle of passing zone with rapidly closing car behind - If surprised by car in passing zone - Requires judgement if approaching end of pass zone - Never in the brake markers!
+- Only in a passing zone (duh) - Entering pass zone with car right behind (duh) - Middle of passing zone with rapidly closing car behind - If surprised by car in passing zone - Requires judgement if approaching end of pass zone - Never in the brake markers!

-VIR Passing Zones
+Thunderbolt Passing Zones